MatthijsBrem/wheelchair-design-platform/README.md

   3. The dsp is turned on, this means that audio can be broadcasted by Pure Data.

 The right side of the patch is dedicated to playback speed and direction of the sound; both the direction and pitch are controlled based upon the inputs from python.

+After the pitch has been set, the sound is then again compiled from the samples, hereafter the effects are applied to the sound.

 ## PD & Python
 explain communication between PD & Python

 For the communication between Pure Data and python, two programs from the puredata-utils are used; pdsend and pdreceive.
-These programs are automatically installed upon installing Pure Data
+These programs are automatically installed upon installing Pure Data.

+For the communication the sockets are used, so start the code with

+    import socket

+After this the socket is initialized and the port number is set.
+Make sure the netreceive in Pure Data is set to the same port number.

+    s = socket.socket()
+    host = socket.gethostname()
+    port = 3000

+Now the connection can be established

+    s.connect((host,port))

+Commands are now send using:

+    s.send(command.encode('utf-8'))

+where command is built up like: command= "PDport " + "signal" + " ;"

 # Sound controlling software